 Magritte was an artist who has always created astonishment and has remained a major figure of Surrealism.
 In this collection of pillows, each pattern combines realistic elements and abstract representations: it is a rediscovery of the surreal world, full of magic and mystery!

 • 45cm x 45cm (17 3/4 x 17 3/4 inches)

 • Jacquard Weave: 95% Cotton, 5% Polyester

 • Removable insert is NOT INCLUDED

 • Handmade in France

-With a four-generation legacy of designing and manufacturing tapestries in the fine French tradition, the Jules Pansu company was allowed to create a collection from the paintings of René Magritte with approval from the Fondation Magritte.
+With a four-generation legacy of designing and manufacturing tapestries in the fine French tradition, the Jules Pansu company was allowed to create a collection from the paintings of René Magritte with approval from the Foundation Magritte.
 The works were reproduced without modification, in strict compliance with the original colors and in full, perfectly faithful to Magritte “paintings.

 The manufacturer is an established weaving house since 1878 in France, renowned for jacquard-woven tapestries and fabrics in both traditional French and contemporary, innovative designs.
-Woven and preassembled in France by two awarded best craftman of France”.
+Woven and preassembled in France by two awarded best craftsman of France”.